okosei04/okosei04/README.md

 - 👋 Hi, I’m @okosei04
 - 👀 I’m interested in Software Engineering and Machine Learning
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building softwares
 - 📫 How to reach me ...

 <!---